 - 6. In the Edit Timing area, select a timing offset for when you are controlling the server from an external editor over serial. - Timecode Alignment select the offset, in frames, of the timecode information that is sent to the editor during playout or record. - Source Alignment select the offset, in frames, of the timecode information that is sent to the editor during playout. - Out Point Offset select the offset, in fields, of the out-point timecode value that is sent to the editor during record. - 7.
 In the Video Edit Effect area, select which tracks get recorded when an external editor issues the Video Record command to the server. - Edit Video Track only the video track is recorded. - Edit Key Track only the alpha (key) track is recorded. - Edit Video and Key Tracks both the video and alpha (key) tracks are recorded.
-The clip loaded into the VKA channel transport must have an alpha track. - 8.
+The clip loaded • into the VKA channel transport must have an alpha track. - 8.
 In the BVW-75 Protocol Configuration area, select specific configurations for the protocol you are using. - Select Disable field timecode reporting to force the server to report timecode only once every video frame.
 If this option is not selected, the server reports timecode every field. - Select the Protocol ID that you want to use (Abekas 6000, Sony BVW-75, or Generic DDR). - 9.
-Click on the Ch-X: list and select the room that you want to assign to the channel. - 10.
-Click Restart Tria.
-A confirmation dialog box is displayed. - 11.
-Click Restart Tria to restart the server application and services with the new setting. - 12.
-Click OK when the restart has completed to dismiss the window.
+Click on the Ch-X: list and select the room and port that you want to assign to the channel. - Room assign the room configuration to the channel transport you want to control. - RS422 Port select the RS-422 serial port that you want to use to control the channel transport.